chukyjack/pollyex/README.md

 -f lets you read input from a file.
 -o lets you specify path to save output..

-Please note that your input data also be in the main directory, and you can specify either of the input flags (-t, -f) and not both.
+Please note that your input file should be in the main directory, and you can specify either of the input flags and not both.

 Run Tests